Michael Snyder, PhD

 Guest host, Wendy Adams, Bay Area Lyme grant director, interviews Dr. Michael Snyder, Stanford W. Ascherman Professor and Chair, Department of Genetics Director, Center for Genomics and Personalized Medicine Stanford University.
 Dr. Snyder is a major participant in the ENCODE project, the public research project that aims to identify functional elements of the human genome.
 He authored the book: Genomics and Personalized Medicine: What Everyone Needs to Know.
 He is also a cofounder and a board member of several biotechnology companies.
 Ticktective Video and Podcast Editor: Kiva Schweig.

-Miss California USA 2020, Allyshia Gupta, shares her personal story of finding herself through hardship and loss, and the importance of service as a source of strength.
+Miss California USA 2020 and Bay Area Lyme Ambassador, Allyshia Gupta, shares her personal story of finding herself through hardship and loss, and the importance of service as a source of strength.
 Ticktective Video and Podcast Editor: Kiva Schweig.

 Wendy Adams, MBA, Bay Area Lyme Advisory Board Member and Research Grant Director, discusses Lyme research, Lyme persistence studies, and the reality of Lyme rashes.
 Ticktective Video and Podcast Editor: Kiva Schweig.